potential-nl-blsp/eudi-poc-nl/README.md

     ```
     git clone https://github.com/eu-digital-identity-wallet/eudi-app-android-wallet-ui
     ```
-2. Set up an Android build environment accoring the the instructions.
+2. Set up an Android build environment according the the instructions.
 3. Add the root certificate(s) you want as additional trust anchors to `resources-logic/src/main/res/raw`, as PEM-encoded file(s) with only alphanumeric characters plus _ in the file name, file name ending in .pem.
-3. Add the root cerificate file(s) to the method call in `core-logic/src/dev/java/eu/europa/ec/corelogic/config/ConfigWalletCoreImpl.kt`, line 95 (note without the .pem extension):
+4. Add the root cerificate file(s) to the method call in `core-logic/src/dev/java/eu/europa/ec/corelogic/config/ConfigWalletCoreImpl.kt`, line 95 (note without the .pem extension):
     ```
     .trustedReaderCertificates(R.raw.my_root_certificate, R.raw.eudi_pid_issuer_ut)
     ```
+5. Optionally set the URL's for wallet initiated issuance of specific attestations to the URL of your own issuer in `core-logic/src/dev/java/eu/europa/ec/corelogic/config/ConfigWalletCoreImpl.kt`.
-4. Build the wallet app, using `gradlew app:packageDevRelease`.
-(Change steps 3 and 4 accordingly if you are doing the demo build.)
+6. Build the wallet app, using `gradlew app:packageDevRelease`.
+(Change steps 3 to 5 accordingly if you are doing the demo build.)